Swallow tanager

 The swallow tanager (Tersina viridis) is a species of Neotropic bird in the tanager family Thraupidae.
 It is the only member of the genus Tersina.
 It is found widely throughout South America, from eastern Panama to far northern Argentina.
 The species is sexually dimorphic: the female is a yellow-green and the male a turquoise blue with a small deep black face and upper throat patch.

 Taxonomy

 The swallow tanager was formally described in 1811 by the German zoologist Johann Karl Wilhelm Illiger under the binomial name Hirundo viridis.
 The type locality is eastern Brazil.
-The species is now the only member of the genus Tersina that was introduced in 1819 by the French ornithologist Louis Jean Pierre Vieillot.
+The species is now the only member of the genus Tersina that was introduced in 1819 by the French ornithologist Louis Pierre Vieillot.
 The genus name is from the French Tersine, an unidentified bird described by Georges-Louis Leclerc, Comte de Buffon.
 The specific epithet viridis is the Latin for "green".
 A molecular phylogenetic study of the tanager family published in 2014 found that the swallow tanager is sister to the honeycreepers in the genus Cyanerpes.